The task lifecycle¶

 Next, for each task, it determines what containers need to be started for that task, based on the dependency relationships between containers.

-- It builds or pulls the image required for that container
+- It builds or pulls the image required for this container

 - It waits for any containers that this container depends on to be ready - so each dependency must have reported as healthy and completed all setup commands